 In the Market Participant Reports Parent Directory, the “Participant Notification Report” is labelled TRA-Results.

-The TR “Participant Notification Report” contains your company’s results for a TR auction round.
+The TR “Participant Notification Report” contains your organization’s results for a TR auction round.
 The report is usually available within 1 hour of the completion of a TR auction (but must be available within 24 hours).
-Your company must have participated in the specified TR auction round by placing an accepted bid in order to receive the “Participant Notification Report.”
+Your organization must have participated in the specified TR auction round by placing an accepted TR bid in order to receive the “Participant Notification Report.”

-This report provides notice of what TRs, if any, have been awarded and the resultant TR market clearing price for the identified auction round in which the winning bid was submitted.
-It also lists the Round End Time and the Time Structure.
-As long as your company has entered an accepted bid in the TR auction round, a report will be issued, regardless of whether your company was successful or not.
+This report provides notice of what TRs, if any, have been awarded and the resultant TR market clearing price for the identified auction round in which the organization’s TR bid was submitted, as well as the last of the organizations TR laminations that cleared the TR auction.
+It also lists the Round End Time and the Validity Period.
+As long as your organization has entered an accepted TR bid in the TR auction round, a report will be issued, regardless of whether your organization was successful or not.